 While the reasons not to restrict baby in a swaddle or sleep sack above are actually dangerous, the next one is simply… frustrating.

 8) It becomes a strong sleep association and dependency from which your child must be weaned – which can be difficult.
-One third of my sleep clients come to me with the goal to get out of the swaddler or sleep sack but are not sure how.
+One third of my sleep clients come to me with the goal to get out of the swaddle but are not sure how.
 I can help, but let’s not get there in the first place, shall we?
-Baby no longer has the strong startle reflex that these sleep aids were meant to help with, but baby now is not sure what to do with the limbs and is either frustrated by their movement or preoccupied in playing with the toes (hehehe).
-And more often, baby is moving around in the crib and getting twisted and frustrated – does not have the ease of movement he has during the day.
+Baby no longer has the strong startle reflex that these sleep aids were meant to help with, but baby now is not sure what to do with the limbs and is frustrated by their unorganized new movement.
+And more often, baby is moving around in the crib and getting twisted and frustrated – does not have the ease of movement he has during the non-swaddled times..
 When I was first an infant overnight nanny and a Postpartum Doula – I witnessed this frustration often in more mobile babies.
+Remember that babies should transition out of the swaddle by 8 weeks.
+You’ll have a few days of some frustration in getting baby to sleep but you’ll prevent the harder challenge that older babies present in ending this sleep association.

 It seems from all of this like nobody should swaddle – but wait, don’t throw the baby out with the bath water, so to speak.
-Just because it is possible to use a swaddle incorrectly – that does not mean you should not use it if you can do so correctly.
-And I’m not here to tell you that you should take a baby who sleeps well or is soothed by a swaddle right out of that thing!
+Just because it is possible to use a swaddle incorrectly – that does not mean it can’t be a useful tool for a baby who really needs it.
+And I’m not here to tell you that you should take a newborn baby who sleeps well or is soothed by a swaddle right out of that thing!
 One size does not fit all families.
 I believe that parents get to make choices for their children and that children’s individual needs are unique (and sometimes those choices don’t always jive with what the AAP or professionals think).
 Like so many things in pediatrics – the second there is an issue from misuse of a product, everyone is told they should not use the product.
 And like so many things in parenting, you balance your own understanding of risks and benefits.
 So… Here’s When I DO recommend a baby be swaddled:

 A) For newborn babies who are crying a lot, having a hard time adjusting to the new world, and you have found that swaddling works wonders.
 In fact, that’s the only way baby will relax and the only way you all can sleep?
 Great.
 Do this only up until 2.5 months and gradually take the hands out, then legs.
-Only use a swaddle product like the Ollie Swaddle, not a blanket that could come loose and be pulled over the face.
+Use a swaddle product like the Ollie Swaddle, not a blanket that could come loose and be pulled over the face.
 This swaddle is designed so the hips are not constricted and so that baby won’t overheat.
+If you use a blanket- use a breathable one with some stretch.
+Read more about crying and colic here.

 Again, the best way to wrap a baby to calm her for a feeding is to wrap baby with fists on her chest.
 Do this by pulling the blanket sides from near the baby’s earlobe and down crossed over the fist at chest on both sides and bring the bottom part over perpendicular to the chin and wrap behind baby – a “square” swaddle.
 No need to pin or tighten around the legs.
 A fantastic video of two healthy styles is HERE.

-B) If your newborn baby is crib-sleeping on her back and has a strong startle reflex.
+B) If your newborn baby is crib or bassinette-sleeping on her back and has a strong startle reflex- you have minimal help with baby and you need to be able to put baby down for nap.
 Make sure nothing but the swaddle is in the crib.
 And make sure baby isn’t wearing too many layers under the swaddle.
 A thin layer of cotton with socks is enough.

 Why end swaddling at 2.5 months?
 By 3 months, baby can roll over and has a greater chance of suffocating.
 Doctors weigh in: http://aapnews.aappublications.org/content/34/6/34.full